wilsonmar/wilsonmar.github.io/_posts/2019-05-30-aws-data-tools.md

 1.  <img align="right" width="50" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1692390288/aws-icons/AWS-Glue.png">Many Athena users are migrating from EMR to use <strong>Amazon Glue ELT Jobs</strong> because Glue is serverless and thus more scalable.

-    EMR provides quicker start times.
-    EMR has a wider range of server sizes.
+    EMR provides quicker start times from a wider range of server sizes.

     EMR costs around $14-16 per day while AWS Glue costs around $21 per day.
     But that difference is made up by avoiding hassles of setup and the cost of "always on" EMR clusters.

-    <strong>AWS Glue Crawler</strong> jobs scans S3 to create <strong>AWS Glue Catalogs</strong> housed in a Glue Schema Registry.
+    <strong>AWS Glue Crawler</strong> jobs scans S3 to create <a target="_blank" href="https://docs.aws.amazon.com/glue/latest/dg/populate-data-catalog.html">AWS Glue Catalogs</a> housed in a Glue Schema Registry.
 The Glue Catalog for each region provides a central reference for metadata about all services.
-Catalog information includes location, ownership, schema, data types, and other properties changed over time, which can be used to create ETL jobs.
-    <a target="_blank" href="https://www.youtube.com/watch?v=yj98zViIgYI" title="how to use Glue to create a data lake.">VIDEO</a> <a target="_blank" href="https://www.youtube.com/playlist?list=PL5KTLzN85O4KdNBfGpD-QIabS3yvwI4qn">series</a> <a target="_blank" href="https://www.youtube.com/watch?v=8jlAoB1GmNs">4</a>
+Catalog information includes location, ownership, schema, data types, and other properties changed over time, which can be used to create ETL jobs. <a target="_blank" href="https://www.youtube.com/watch?v=yj98zViIgYI" title="how to use Glue to create a data lake">VIDEO</a> <a target="_blank" href="https://www.youtube.com/playlist?list=PL5KTLzN85O4KdNBfGpD-QIabS3yvwI4qn">series</a> <a target="_blank" href="https://www.youtube.com/watch?v=8jlAoB1GmNs">4</a>

     <a name="Flow_MSK"></a>